Didgeridrew/MQTT-Wake-Up-Light/README.md

 This is an update to my previous project, moving it from an Arduino nano to an ESP32 and setting it up for use in the Home Assistant Node-RED integration.

+  Goals for this update:
-My main goal for this update was to allow more flexibility in alarm programming and adaptability of use in lighting "scenes" as well as integration with other home automation controls such as Google Home and Amazon Alexa.
+ <br>   * Add flexibility in alarm programming
+ <br>   * Make usable in lighting "scenes"
+ <br>   * Integrate with home automation controls such as Google Home and Amazon Alexa.

-My secondary goal was to create a MQTT WiFi sketch that I (or others) could drop into future projects.
-The included WiFiMQTT.ino file does just that.
-It is highly commented in a way that I hope makes it useful as an explanatory tool for other MQTT noobs like me.
+This project uses a modified branch of the jled library.
+In order to create a long fade-up sequence, you must use the modified version.

 <br>
 <br>